rladiescolombo/rladies_colombo_blog/content/authors/admin/_index.md

 R-Ladies welcomes members of all R proficiency levels, whether you're a new or aspiring R user, or an experienced R programmer interested in mentoring, networking & expert upskilling.
 Our community is designed to develop our members' R skills & knowledge through social, collaborative learning & sharing.
 Supporting minority identity access to STEM skills & careers, the Free Software Movement, and contributing to the global R community!

-As a founding principle, there is no cost or charge to participate in any of our R-Ladies communities around the world. heck out our upcoming events on our [meetup](https://www.meetup.com/rladies-colombo/) page.
+As a founding principle, there is no cost or charge to participate in any of our R-Ladies communities around the world.
+Check out our upcoming events on our [meetup](https://www.meetup.com/rladies-colombo/) page.
 You can access our presentations, R scripts, and Projects on our [Github account](https://github.com/rladiescolombo ) and follow us on [twitter]( https://twitter.com/RLadiesGlobal) to stay up to date about R-Ladies news!
 C

 To ensure a safe, enjoyable, and friendly experience for everyone who participates, we follow the  [R-Ladies International Code of Conduct]( https://github.com/rladies/starter-kit/wiki/Code-of-Conduct ) and [community guidelines]( https://github.com/rladies/starter-kit/blob/master/RLadiesRulesAndGuideLinesENES.md ).